 Another technique employed is the use of hardness testers where material is indented with a fixed force and the size of the indentation to give a measure of the hardness and strength of material.

-In recent years, many components from jet turbine blades to artificial joints and medical devices use components that have a very thin coating to make the materials resistant to high temperatures on mechanical wear.
+Many components from jet turbine blades to artificial joints and medical devices use components that have a very thin coating to make the materials resistant to high temperatures on mechanical wear.
 The testing of these films requires a totally different approach using machines that offer a nano-mechanical and nano-tri-biological methods.
 The types of tests these machines can perform include; both static and dynamic nano-indentation, nano-impacting fatigue, nano-scratch, nano-wear and nano-fretting.

 These machines can be used by temperatures up to 1000°C and down to -40°C, with the sample and probe immersed in liquids in reduced oxygen and purged conditions, control humidity levels and vacuum.